 Application Procedure Students are admitted for the fall quarter only.
 The Admissions application is available online at:

-The application for Fall 2020 admissions cycle is open.
-By popular request, the application deadline has been extended to May 15, 2020.
-Admission is on a rolling basis.
+The application for Fall 2021 admission is still open.
+By popular request, the application deadline has been extended to March 31, 2021.

 Three faculty members evaluate each doctoral application file individually.
 Preference is given to applicants with experience in an advanced practice role and who have an identified interest in a clinical or system health care problem in which to focus the DNP Scholarly Project.
 Recommendations should reflect the applicant’s capacity for scholarly work and the Statement of Purpose should exhibit clearly defined career goals.
 Scholarly verbal and written communication skills are essential for success in the doctoral program.
 Those selected for the second round will be called for an interview.
 Items that you must submit as part of your online application: